-The Animal-Assisted Therapy course developed by Gaby Dufresne-Cyr from the Dogue Academy addresses the dog as the primary assistant mainly because Canis familiaris is statistically the most common animal seen in animal-assisted therapy programs.
-Other species such as the horse and exotic animals will be discussed and included in the hands-on class environment.
+The Animal-Assisted Therapy course developed by Gaby Dufresne-Cyr from the Dogue Academy addresses the dog as the primary assistant mainly because Canis familiaris is statistically the most common animal in animal-assisted therapy programs.
+Other species, such as the horse and exotic animals, will be discussed and included in the hands-on class environment.

 This program is different from Animal Behaviour Apprenticeship.
-Dogue Academy is a recognized school by Revenue Quebec and Employment and Social Development Canada which means you can deduct course fees on your income tax reports.
+Dogue Academy is a recognized school by Revenue Quebec and Employment and Social Development Canada, which means you can deduct course fees from your income tax reports.

 Our students are human sciences practitioners from the healthcare system, teachers, therapists, other professionals (as long as they are members of an order or association), and applied human sciences, social sciences, or psychology university students.
-Participants are required to submit an animal-assisted therapy or animal-assisted activity outline which will serve as their learning model.
+Participants must submit an animal-assisted therapy or animal-assisted activity outline that will serve as their learning model.
 The course will allow participants to develop and refine their respective programs.